Mostly Cloudy Saturday. Scattered Showers…

 Saturday:

 Mostly cloudy.
-Highs in the mid 50s.
+Chance of afternoon showers.
+Highs in the lower to mid 40s.

 Tuesday: